-These recommendations are about exploring the outdoors, discovering new things and about spending quality family time together – making memories.
+These recommendations are about exploring the outdoors, discovering new things, and spending quality family time together—making memories.

 Punakaiki Pancake Rocks!